 #2 – Stop Trying to Re-Create a Waldorf Classroom at Home

 But remember, showing up and being present is the starting point.
 Classrooms and even Waldorf schools aren’t perfect either.
 We only see them that way in our minds.
-In fact, many of my one-on-one Mentor Session client and participants at the Taproot Teacher Training come because they have recently pulled their children out of a Waldorf school.
+In fact, many of my one-on-one Mentor Session clients and participants at the Taproot Teacher Training come because they have recently pulled their children out of a Waldorf school.
 There are pros and cons of both the classroom and homeschooling.
 Embrace where you are right now.

 #3 – Stop Overthinking Curriculum